 AT&T Inc. later purchased BellSouth Corporation in 2006, the penultimate independent Baby Bell group, and rebranded the previously joint project Cingular Wireless (which had absorbed AT&T Wireless in 2004) as AT&T Mobility.

-It is highly important to address the subpoena to the appropriate AT&T Legal Entity.
-AT& T’s different subsidiaries have different compliance centers that are to process subpoenas.
+It is important to address the subpoena to the appropriate AT&T Legal Entity.
+AT& T’s subsidiaries have different compliance centers that process subpoenas.
 For example, AT&T Mobility, LLC would render subpoenas to the National Compliance Centre, and AT&T Wireless (AW) would levy it upon the National Subpoena and Court Order Compliance Centre (NSCC).
-Both of these centers are a team of specialized, wireless subpoena and court order compliance professionals who are tasked with providing law enforcement, officers of the court, Public Safety Answering Points, and other legal contacts with customer service in the wireless industry.
-These Centres respond to all subpoena, search warrant, and court-ordered requests nationwide for wireless customer records.
+These centers are a team of specialized wireless subpoena and court order compliance professionals tasked with providing law enforcement, court officers, Public Safety Answering Points, and other legal contacts with customer service in the wireless industry.
+These Centres respond to all subpoenas, search warrants, and court-ordered requests nationwide for wireless customer records.

 AT& T additionally devotes an entire website in order to properly comply with their subpoenas.
 To a large extent, AT& T does not accept subpoenas via mail, although faxing the subpoena circumvents this situation.
-It must be noted that sensitive information like cellular site or the tower location or phone location cannot be provided by AT &T without a court order.
+It must be noted that sensitive information like the cellular site or the tower location, or the phone location cannot be provided by AT &T without a court order.

 It is important to include a full description of the information requested using the same wording as the online form whenever possible for requested account information.
-This would be relevant for sensitive information like that of the subscriber or their usage records and timeframes for outgoing calls.
-The information required should be specific and include a complete listing of target telephone numbers including area code as well as an electronic method for return of records produced.
+This would be relevant for sensitive information like the subscriber or their usage records and timeframes for outgoing calls.
+The information required should be specific and include a complete listing of target telephone numbers, including area code, as well as an electronic method for the return of records produced.
 This return method is acceptable whether it is an email address or fax number.
 Upon levying the legal process, it is necessary to use the corresponding AT&T legal entity/affiliate fax number.
-For process Service and fax, it is also possible to use the ‘online tool’ for certain requests in order to expedite them.
+For process Service and fax, it is also possible to use the ‘online tool’ for certain requests to expedite them.

-[3.0] HOW DOES AT&T COMPLY WTH FOIA REQUESTS
+HOW DOES AT&T COMPLY WITH FREEDOM OF INFORMATION ACT REQUESTS

 The Transparency Report also includes reports on legal demands that were partly or fully denied, as well as requests for location information, emergency requests, and foreign legal demands.
 Release of the Transparency report and the detail of the legal demands within the same would often require AT&T to include details about [A.] correspondence and requested communication and [B.] the customers.

-AT&T has often been a center of litigation regarding disclosures by virtue of the sensitive nature of the information it accrues.
-Subscriber personal information is a major part of AT&T’s services.
-Consequently, the company has reached out and on multiple occasions cited exemptions to the Freedom of Information Act.
-A landmark judgment concerning the breadth of the FOIA and its applicability on AT&T was put forth by the Supreme Court, which discussed the trade secrets exemption in AT&T Communications of West Virginia, Inc. v.
+AT&T has often been a center of litigation regarding disclosures of the sensitive nature of the information it accrues.
+Subscribers’ personal information is a major part of AT&T’s services.
+Consequently, the company has reached out and, on multiple occasions, cited exemptions to the Freedom of Information Act.
+A landmark judgment concerning the breadth of the FOIA and its applicability to AT&T was put forth by the Supreme Court, which discussed the trade secrets exemption in AT&T Communications of West Virginia, Inc. v.
 Public Service Commission of West Virginia.
 In this case, AT&T Communications applied for an order of protection against the Public Service Commission, requesting to bar access to all information altogether by competitors that may be provided in its annual reports mandated by the Public Service Commission.

-The Supreme Court has also had to separately lay down that AT&T did not enjoy the ‘personal privacy’ provision of the Freedom of Information Act as the telecom also claimed.
+The Supreme Court has also had to explain that AT&T did not enjoy the ‘personal privacy’ provision of the Freedom of Information Act as the telecom also claimed.
 The Act exempts the government from publicly disclosing law enforcement records if they ‘constitute an unwarranted invasion of personal privacy.’
-In this case, the trade group CompTel put an FOIA request in 2005 for records forwarded to the Federal Communications Commission.
-The FCC disregarded AT&T’s objections, said the records could be released to the public because the company has no ‘personal privacy.’
-In the case in the Third US Circuit Court of Appeals ruled in favor of AT&T and declared corporations to be ‘persons’ subject to protection from public disclosure.
+In this case, the trade group CompTel made a FOIA request in 2005 for records to be forwarded to the Federal Communications Commission.
+The FCC disregarded AT&T’s objections and said the records could be released to the public because the company has no ‘personal privacy.’
+In the case, the Third US Circuit Court of Appeals ruled in favor of AT&T and declared corporations to be ‘persons’ subject to protection from public disclosure.

 1. HBO, HBO Max, Warner Bros., TNT, TBS, truTV, CNN, DC Entertainment, New Line, Cartoon Network, Adult Swim, Turner Classic Movies are included under the umbrella of WarnerMedia